Funding Opportunity Title: U.S. Embassy Amman PAS Annual Program Statement

 A. PROGRAM DESCRIPTION

-The U.S. Embassy in Jordan Public Affairs Section (PAS) is pleased to announce that funding is available through its Public Diplomacy Grants Program.
-This is an Annual Program Statement (APS), outlining our funding priorities, the strategic themes we focus on, and the procedures for submitting requests for funding.
+The U.S. Embassy in Amman’s Public Affairs Section (PAS) is pleased to announce funding is available through its Public Diplomacy Annual Grants Program.
+This is an Annual Program Statement, outlining the Department of State’s funding priorities, its strategic themes, and the procedures for submitting requests for funding.
+Awards to successful applicants are subject to the availability of appropriated funds.
+(Please note that although the maximum amount that can be awarded is $500,000, cost effectiveness of proposed programs is a key factor in determining which applicants are funded.)
 Please carefully follow all instructions below.
-Awards will be made to successful applicants subject to the availability of appropriated funds.
-(Please note that although the maximum amount that can be awarded is $500,000, cost effectiveness of programs is a key factor in determining which applicants are funded.)

-Purpose of Grants: The Public Affairs Section at the U.S. Embassy in Jordan invites proposals for programs that strengthen ties between the U.S. and Jordan through public diplomacy programming that highlights shared values, promotes bilateral cooperation, and builds mutual understanding.
-All programs must include an American cultural element, or connection with an American expert(s), organization(s), or institution(s) in a specific field that will promote increased understanding of U.S. policy and perspectives.
+Purpose of Grants: PAS invites proposals for programs that promote bilateral cooperation, shared values, and strengthen cultural and other ties between the United States and Jordan.
+All programs must include an American cultural element, or a clear connection to (an) American expert(s), organization(s), or institution(s) in a specific field that will promote increased understanding of U.S. policies and perspectives.

-Examples of possible public diplomacy grant activities include, but are not limited to:
+Examples of PAS Grant programs include, but are not limited to:

-- Participatory and/or problem-solving programs , e.g., “tech camps,” “hackathons,” and other hands-on STEM (Science, Technology, Engineering, Math) programs;
+- Participatory and/or problem-solving programs, e.g., “tech camps,” “hackathons,” and other hands-on STEM (Science, Technology, Engineering, and Math) programs;

 - Artistic and cultural workshops, joint performances, master classes, and exhibitions;

-- Sports tournaments, programs and workshops (including for trainers, referees, players);
+- Sports tournaments, programs, and workshops (including for trainers, referees, and/or players).

 Priority Program Areas: